akhilpb001/snippet-ss/README.md

 ## Available style files, and classes in them
+_Parameterised mixins would be available only in less & scss_

 ##### 1. reset - _Eric Meyer’s CSS Reset V2.0_

 ##### 2. no